The Variant Effect

 Brass frowned at the doctor.
 There was no need for his uncharacteristic display of emotion.
 They were deep under Bezo Metro Headquarters in the lab that Brass had refurbished and prepared for his colleague’s research of a Variant Effect serum.

-“You’re safe here,” he assured, moving to the three eight-foot by six by ten-foot cells built into the wall.
+“You’re safe here,” he assured, moving to the 3 eight-foot-by-six-by-ten-foot cells built into the wall.
 Tall polycarbonate windows opened on the lab to provide light, access and a secure vantage point through which Lancaster could study his patients.

 Alexandra Sims occupied the first cell on the left, Mironov took center stage and Ozark filled the third.